1. Tours

 Day 1 – Explore the City of Oslo

-Oslo is situated in the midst of a truly attractive mountain and fjord landscape but the city itself is also overflowing with attractions, from the Opera house and Vigeland Sculpture Park to the Viking Ship Museum and the National Gallery.
-This artistic haven is also accompanied by luscious parks as well as cutting-edge architecture, elements that makes this such a pleasant city for a stroll.
+Oslo is situated in the midst of a truly attractive mountain and fjord landscape, but the city itself is also overflowing with attractions, from the Opera house and Vigeland Sculpture Park to the Viking Ship Museum and the National Gallery.
+This artistic haven is also accompanied by luscious parks as well as cutting-edge architecture, elements that make this such a pleasant city for a stroll.

-And then there is the culinary scene, for Oslo has a vibrant coffee scene and some of the most exciting eateries in Norway, like Maemo - adorned with three Michelin stars.
-In fact, you will find everything from shrimp and hotdogs to tapas, sushi and new (and old) nordic cuisine in Oslo.
+And then there is the culinary scene, for Oslo has a vibrant coffee scene and some of the most exciting eateries in Norway, like Maemo, adorned with three Michelin stars.
+In fact, you will find everything from shrimp and hot dogs to tapas, sushi, and new (and old) Nordic cuisine in Oslo.
 As if that’s not enough, this city is also home to some of the most vibrant nightlife spots in Scandinavia.
-See our Oslo hotel deals.

 Day 2 – Take an Adventure into the Mountains and Fjords of Norway

-You might already know about this tour, Norway in a Nutshell®.
-Departing from Oslo, this tour begins with a train journey through the mountains and includes a memorable fjord cruise on the spectacular Aurlandsfjord and the UNESCO-listed Nærøyfjord.
-For many visitors, the fjords of Norway are the highlight and this cruise enables one to gain a unique perspective of the scenery, while also feeling immersed in the surroundings.
+Departing from Oslo, the Norway in a nutshell® tour begins with a train journey through the mountains and includes a fjord cruise on the spectacular Aurlandsfjord and the UNESCO-listed Nærøyfjord.
+For many visitors, the fjords of Norway are the highlight, and this cruise enables you to get a unique perspective of the scenery, while also feeling immersed in the surroundings.

 Day 3 – Take a Day to Relax and Wander Around Bergen

-Bergen is surrounded by hills and one of the most historical cities in Norway.
-During medieval times, this was an important seaport and a base for the Hanseatic League.
-With this in mind, you can still see some of the Hanseatic buildings in Bryggen which date back to the 12th century.
-Moreover, the museums and galleries in Bergen are especially popular, while walking is by far the best way to explore.
+Bergen is surrounded by hills and is one of Norway’s most historic cities.
+During the Middle Ages, this was an important seaport and a base for the Hanseatic League.
+With this in mind, you can still see some Hanseatic buildings in Bryggen, dating back to the 12th century.
+The museums and galleries in Bergen are especially popular, while walking is by far the best way to explore.

-In this sense, Bergen is more like a large town and neighborhoods such as Ladegården and Sandviken offer a nice insight into the local way of life in Norway.
-In terms of your travel itinerary, this is also just a nice opportunity to relax in between adventures and take some more time to enjoy the food, amenities and architecture of Norwegian civilization.
-Read more about the city of Bergen and find things to do in Bergen here.
-Check out the best hotel deals in Bergen.
+Bergen is more like a large town, and neighborhoods such as Ladegården and Sandviken offer a nice insight into the local way of life in Norway.
+Regarding your travel itinerary, this is also a nice opportunity to relax between adventures and take more time to enjoy the food, amenities, and architecture of Norwegian culture.

 Day 4 – Travel to Lysefjord and the famous “Pulpit Rock”

-Departing from Bergen, you will take an express bus through dramatic scenery to Stavanger on the coast of Norway.
-From here, it’s possible to take a wonderful cruise to see the majestic “Pulpit Rock” and some of the most remarkable landscapes, features and natural attractions in Norway.
+Departing from Bergen, you will take the boat through dramatic scenery to Stavanger on the coast of Norway.
+From here, it’s possible to take a wonderful cruise to see the majestic “Pulpit Rock” and some of the most remarkable landscapes, features, and natural attractions in Norway.
 In many ways, a fjord cruise is the only way to witness many of these features and natural beauty of the Norwegian fjord landscape.

 Day 5 – Enjoy a Scenic Train Journey Back to Oslo